kaushik-kundu/analytics-ai/aidp-lakehouse/source-setup/source-setup.md

 In this lab, you will:
 - Provision an ATP instance
-- Create a Source_01 schema in ATP
+- Create a Source_XX schema in ATP
 - Provision Autonomous AI Lakehouse
-- Create a Gold_01 schema in AI Lakehouse
+- Create a Gold_XX schema in AI Lakehouse
 - Provision AI Data Platform
 - Provision Object Storage buckets